Global Community

 For more information about the Global Engagement Committee, contact global@rheumatology.org.

-International Advisers (IAs) are the ACR’s local representatives around the world, engaging with international members, colleagues and organizations and helping to identify meaningful opportunities for collaboration.
-They provide advice and guidance on a range of professional, education and training, and socio-cultural issues, giving insight into health systems and local epidemiology.
+International advisers (IAs) are the ACR’s local representatives around the world, engaging with members and organisations and helping to identify opportunities for ACR activity.
+They provide advice and guidance on a range of professional, education and training, cultural and political issues, giving insight into health systems and local epidemiology.

-International Advisers must be members of the ACR or the ARP, in good standing, with a commitment to the work and mission of the ACR.
-Appointments are voluntary and made for a three-year term subject to an annual review.
+International Advisers must be members of the ACR, in good standing, with a commitment to the work of the ACR.
+Appointments are honorary and made for a three-year term subject to an annual review.
+An individual can be reappointed for a maximum of three terms (9 years).
+International Advisers must live within the country/region they represent, if they relocate, they will be expected to demit from their role and a replacement will be sought.

 Distinguished International Rheumatology Professional Award